shahrajesh2006/RainingRobots/README.md

 # Push Workspace Changes to Github

-Run following three commands from Gitpod terminal to push changes to Github
+Run following four commands from Gitpod terminal to push changes to Github

+`git pull` This will makue sure your  Gitpod workspace is in sync with Github

 `git add .`